 Substance Abuse Evaluation & Counseling

-If you live outside of Hamilton County and would like to initiate this process you can locate a counseling agency in your area.
+If you live outside of Hamilton County you may locate a counseling agency in your area.
 This can be done by looking in the yellow pages under "substance abuse" or "mental health" agencies.
-You can also call you local Probation Department or hospital and ask them to refer you to an agency.
+You can also call your local Probation Department or hospital and ask them to refer you to an agency.
 For students attending college your local health center may offer a sufficient program.
 All counseling is subject to the approval of the Diversion Coordinator.

 Counseling & Community Service Requirements for Other Charges

-Domestic Battery offenses require completion of a specified Domestic Battery/Batter counseling program.
-This program is typically 72 hours long and must be completed within the 12 month term of Diversion.
-You must pay any related fees which are typically $30 - $50 a week.
+Domestic Battery offenses require completion of a Batterer's Intervention Program.
+This program is typically comprised of twenty-six (26) sessions and must be completed within six (6) months of the evaluation.
+You must pay any related fees for this requirement.
 Financial assistance may be available to those who qualify.
 Counseling reports should be sent to the Diversion Coordinator monthly.
-You will be referred to a program in your area upon meeting with the Diversion Coordinator.
-Due to the commitment this program entails, community service for this offense has been reduced to 10 hours, to be completed within the 1st 6 months of the term.
+Due to the commitment this program entails, community service for this offense is twenty (20) hours, to be completed within the first six (6) months of the term.
 You can click on this link to see a list of Counseling Agencies.

-Conversion offenses are required to attend the NCTI Conversion Class offered by 46th Street Counseling in Indianapolis, IN.
-You can contact this office at 317-299-1851, ext.
-4, to schedule this class.
-This class costs $80 and must be paid by money order prior to the class.
+Theft offenses are required to attend the NCTI Conversion Class provided by A.B.C.
+Counseling in Indianapolis.
+Information and registration can be obtained by calling 317-257-3117 or by emailing firstname.lastname@example.org.
+This class costs $70, which must be paid prior to the class.
 You must successfully pass this one-day, 8-hour class.
-A minimum of 40 hours of community service is also required.
+A minimum of forty (40) hours of community service is also required.

-Reckless Driving offenses are required to attend Defensive Driving.
-This class is provided by Jack N. Worland and John Pickney, Professional Driver Improvement Courses, Inc. A training agency of the National Safety Council and can be scheduled by calling 866-426-4184.
-A minimum of 40 hours of community service is also required.
+Reckless Driving offenses are required to attend the Attitudinal Dynamics of Driving course.
+This class is provided by John Pickney and can be scheduled by calling 765-759-5092.
+A minimum of twenty (20) hours of community service is also required.

 Other counseling may be required for certain offenses or situations and will be required on a case-by-case basis.
 You will be made aware of the specific requirements before signing the diversion agreement.